 If you are marketing to women (and you know that this is the right decision), try to further refine your targeting by thinking about more specific attributes.
 Things like age and income, interests, job title, area of residence or level of education.

-More to the point, scoping out a list of desirable attributes gives you space to think about who you really want to reach with your hard-earned advertising budget and 9 times out of 10, that isn’t going to be all women, irrespective of income, hobbies or job title.
+Taking the time to scope out a list of desirable attributes gives you space to think about who you really want to reach with your hard-earned advertising budget and 9 times out of 10, that isn’t going to be all women, irrespective of income, hobbies or job title.

-If You Do Decide To Target Women, Make Sure You Do It Properly
+If You Do Target Women, Do It Properly

-Studies suggest that these campaigns really resonated with their target audience, with 71% of women polled saying that Dove’s #SpeakBeautiful campaign had made them feel more attractive or confident.
+Studies suggest that these empowering and carefully-targeted campaigns do resonate with their target audience.
+In fact, 71% of women polled saying that Dove’s #SpeakBeautiful campaign had made them feel more attractive or confident.
+(Source: ReferralCandy)

-Poorly received advertising can really hurt a brand, and research from Statista suggests that 52% of women automatically distrust gender-specific advertising – calling it inappropriate and raising concerns over the misuse of personal data.
+There is a very real cost to these mistakes.
+Studies show that poorly-received advertising can really hurt a brand's bottom line (source: Penji), and research from Statista suggests that 52% of women automatically distrust gender-specific advertising – calling it inappropriate and raising concerns over the misuse of personal data.
+(Source: Statista)

 So if you’re not sure that you can produce authentic, sensitive and resonant marketing assets that appeal to the majority of women, it might be better to stick with gender-neutral ads.